Rudolph Research Analytical Quality Policy 2023

-Rudolph Research Analytical maintains a philosophy of continuous improvement and growth by developing high quality products and conducting business according to our Core Values: Integrity, Quality and Innovation.
+Rudolph Research Analytical maintains a philosophy of continuous improvement, striving to build the highest quality and most innovative instruments, while conducting business according to its Core Values: Integrity, Quality, and Innovation.

 What is NVLAP Accreditation?

 NVLAP – Stands for National Voluntary Laboratory Accreditation Program.
 The National Voluntary Accreditation Program operates as an independent third party whose purpose is to accredit testing and calibration laboratories.
 The National Institute of Standards and Technology, NIST Handbook 150 sets forth the procedures and requirements a laboratory must meet to be accredited.
 Under the NAVLAP program a laboratory must demonstrate that they operate an appropriate management system.
 In addition they must demonstrate they are technically competent, and are able to generate technically valid results.
 The program provides an unbiased third-party evaluation and recognition of performance, as well as technical competence.

 Benefits include Market Advantage, Consistency of Operations, Increased Awareness, and Process Improvement.
 International standards-based accreditation programs, such as NVLAP, rely on a uniform recognized approach to determine competence, promote mutual recognition among accrediting bodies, and support increased acceptance of high quality export goods in international markets.
 NVLAP, because of its close working relationship with the NIST laboratories, is widely recognized and respected as a technically sound and rigorous accreditation program.
 Customers respect an independently administered, internationally recognized accreditation program.
 This in turn provides a more organized operating environment and constancy across their suppliers.
 This is especially true in the Pharmaceutical industry.
 All others being equal, an accredited laboratory will obtain the business before non-accredited laboratory.

 What is the NVLAP accreditation process for a Quality Management System?